segmentio/segment-docs/src/segment-app/iam/concepts.md

 ## Tokens

-You can generate tokens to programmatically access Segment resources using the [Segment Config API](/docs/config-api/).
+You can generate tokens to programmatically access Segment resources using the [Segment Public API](/docs/api/).

 ![](images/token-overview.png)